mansam/fossbox/content/imnotlistening-finally-have-time-to-start-this-project.md

 Author: imnotlistening
 Tags: legacy, foss@rit
 Category: legacy
 Summary: Finally...
-Its spring quarter and I have some time to get a native video chat ...
+Its spring quarter and I have some time to get a native video chat app running on an XO.
+There is a lot of talk about the OVC application created by a couple of RIT students: [http://foss.rit.edu/projects/ovc](http://foss.rit.edu/projects/ovc).
+While they work on the python implementation, I am going to detail my progress towards building a native C application.
+To start of with, here is how I set up my development environment for writing/compiling XO code.
+I don't know if there are  ...

 Finally...
 Its spring quarter and I have some time to get a native video chat app running on an XO.
 There is a lot of talk about the OVC application created